 "This year’s report shows how cyber is now woven more tightly into business operations, outcomes, and opportunities.
-Chief information security officers (CISOs) are most successful when they are connectors across their organisation, focused on enabling their organisation’s highest business priorities,” says Emily Mossburg, Deloitte Global Cyber Leader.
-"Cyber has become an enabler for business and embedding it into all business practises has shown nothing but success.
+Chief information security officers (CISOs) are most successful when they are connectors across their organization, focused on enabling their organization’s highest business priorities,” says Emily Mossburg, Deloitte Global Cyber Leader.
+"Cyber has become an enabler for business and embedding it into all business practices has shown nothing but success.
 Advancing cyber will only become more critical as the global economy faces a potential downturn and businesses navigate a looming recession."

-Understanding cyber maturity and identifying high-performing cyber organisations are critical in setting the stakes for other organisations.
-By separating high-cyber-maturity organisations from their medium- and low-cyber-maturity counterparts, the report identifies a distinct class of cyber leaders and more fully demonstrates the extent to which cyber underpins business success and value.
+Understanding cyber maturity and identifying high-performing cyber organizations are critical in setting the stakes for other organizations.
+By separating high-cyber-maturity organizations from their medium- and low-cyber-maturity counterparts, the report identifies a distinct class of cyber leaders and more fully demonstrates the extent to which cyber underpins business success and value.

-To define cyber maturity, Deloitte identified three sets of leading practises to rate organisations—cyber planning, key cyber activities, and board involvement.
-The report segments the organisations into three groups—low-, medium-, and high-cyber-maturity—by assigning point values to each set of leading practises.
+To define cyber maturity, Deloitte identified three sets of leading practices to rate organizations—cyber planning, key cyber activities, and board involvement.
+The report segments the organizations into three groups—low-, medium-, and high-cyber-maturity—by assigning point values to each set of leading practices.

 The key findings of this report exemplify why the incorporation of cyber initiatives throughout business processes can enable growth and achieve cyber maturity.

 Global industries continue to navigate constant disruption propelling leaders to adjust their priorities and business initiatives to consider the latest technologies, while also working with extended ecosystems to develop solutions—including data protection and privacy, cyber cloud, infrastructure security, and application security.